ent/ent/doc/website/blog/serverless-graphql-using-aws.md

   <p style={{fontSize: 12}}>AWS Lambda environemnt variables settings of Ent function.</p>
 </div>

-The database URL follows the schema `postgres://username:password@hostname/dbname`.
+To open a connection to the database, pass in a [DSN](https://en.wikipedia.org/wiki/Data_source_name), e.g., `postgres://username:password@hostname/dbname`.
 By default, AWS Lambda encrypts the environment variables, making them a fast and safe mechanism to supply database connection parameters.
 Alternatively, one can use the AWS Secretsmanager service and dynamically request credentials during the Lambda function's cold start, allowing, among others, rotating credentials.
 A third option is to use AWS IAM to handle the database authorization.

-If you created your Postgres database using the AWS RDS service, the default username and database name are `postgres`.
+If you created your Postgres database in AWS RDS, the default username and database name is `postgres`.
 The password can be reset by modifying the AWS RDS instance.

 ### Setting up Ent and deploying AWS Lambda